mne-tools/mne-bids/paper/paper.md

 BIDS standardizes storage of complex experimental data by prescribing a set of file naming conventions and templates to store the associated metadata in the form of Javascript Object Notation (JSON) and tab separated value (TSV) files.
-It thus facilitates data sharing, eases metadata querying and enables automatic data analysis pipelines.
-BIDS is a rich system to curate, aggregate and annotate neuroimaging databases.
+It thus facilitates data sharing, eases metadata querying, and enables automatic data analysis pipelines.
+BIDS is a rich system to curate, aggregate, and annotate neuroimaging databases.

 While BIDS was originally intended for magnetic resonance imaging (MRI) data, it has recently been extended for magnetoencephalography